 - So Delicious® Organic Coconut Unsweetened (per customer)

 Please let us know if there are any other brands that have worked or have not worked for you or of any brands that you would like us to test.

 Customers have reported great results using Ripple milk for more proteins to thicken.
 Now you can make thickened Almond Cashew probiotics using Silk® 10g protein.
-It is a great option for those wanting to avoid dairy and soy and other allergy issues..
+It is a great option for those wanting to avoid dairy, soy, or other allergens.